Farmer's Pride International Investiments

 Agriculture Production:

-• Adapting agricultural policies to encourage diversity, nutrition, sustainability, and affordability, rather than focusing on high yields and income thereby prioritizing a small number of staple crops.
+Adapting agricultural policies to encourage diversity, nutrition, sustainability, and affordability, rather than focusing on high yields and income thereby prioritizing a small numbers of staple crops.

 Agri-food value chains are systemic and cross-cutting by nature.
 Policy makers and practitioners can be guided by the ten inter-related principles governing those value chains (illustrated in Figure below), leveraging them in achieving a transformational change of their food systems in three phases: